Web-IV/1920-b1-be-dzhemaptula/README.md

 - [ ] Use Azure services for hosting, and database
 - [ ] more to come...
 - [ ] GREAT design ...

+# Running the application

+## Backend

+Clone the backend and fire it up.
+Be sure to uncomment the datainit in startup.cs

+## Frontend

+Clone the frontend.
+Before starting it up, you need the npm packages.
+Run npm install before using npm start.